-Emergency Medical Service: No capital improvements are necessary at this time to provide Emergency Medical Serves.
-The closest EMS station to the annexation area is #22, located with the SAFD at 1100 March Drive.
+Emergency Medical Service: No capital improvements are necessary at this time to provide EMS services.
+The closest full time EMS unit to the annexation area is #22, located with the SAFD at 1100 March Drive.
+A peak period unit is located at Fire Station #2 located at 601 Gillette.